rticommunity/rticonnextdds-examples/resources/scripts/README_compile_unix.txt

+  The script compile_dynamic_data_unix.pl has the same conditions than compile_unix.pl and follow the same README.txt file.

   This script is based in the IDL files.
 It takes the name of the file and then call the correct rtiddsgen sentence, using the architecture name and the programming language (depends of the folder where that example is).
 For